Night Monster (1942), starring Ralph Morgan, Bela Lugosi, Lionel Atwill

 - Fay Helm as Margaret Ingston.
 The mentally unstable sister … who may not be mentally unstable after all.

 - Nils Asther as Agar Singh.
 The Indian guru who demonstrates the ability to create matter from energy, by making a physical skeleton appear.
 And, he’s been teaching Ingston as well.

-- Leif Erickson as Lawrie.
+- Leif Erickson (Strait-Jacket) as Lawrie.
 The skirt-chasing chauffeur, who chases all females.
 A truly unlikable character, due to good acting.

 - Doris Lloyd as Sarah Judd.
 The unlikable, stiff, housekeeper who keeps Margaret under her thumb.